kappactf/kappactf.github.io/_posts/2019-04-01-volgactf-gallery-en.markdown

 ![Login form](/assets/img/2019/04/volgactf-gallery/login.png){:class="preview-wide"}

 We've run `dirsearch` on this host and found names like `package.json` and `sessions`.
 It probably means that it's a [node.js](https://nodejs.org/en/) application.
 Also we can find file `js/main.js`, which makes requests to API.
-We noticed that `autoindex` turned on and we're able to see the whole `js/` directory.
+We noticed that `autoindex` was enabled and we're able to see the whole `js/` directory.
 And there is server side sources.

 ![index: js](/assets/img/2019/04/volgactf-gallery/js.png){:class="preview-wide"}